Isaac Wayne: Personal life

-On August 25, 1802, he married Elizabeth Smith and together they had five children.
+On August 25, 1802, Wayne married Elizabeth Smith and together they had five children.

-In 1809, Isaac traveled to Fort Presque Isle to disinter his father from his burial site there.
+In 1809, he traveled to Fort Presque Isle to disinter his father from his burial site there.
 The body was in surprisingly good shape and since no embalming was available at the time, the flesh was boiled off the bones and re-buried at Fort Presque Isle.
-Isaac transported his father's bones 300 miles East across Pennsylvania and reinterred them in St. David's Episcopal Church in Radnor, Pennsylvania.
+He then transported his father's bones 300 miles East across Pennsylvania and reinterred them in St. David's Episcopal Church in Radnor, Pennsylvania.

-In 1829, he published a memoir of his father and his military career in The Casket.
+In 1829, Wayne published a memoir of his father and his military career in The Casket.

 In 1840, Wayne was elected as a member to the American Philosophical Society.

+Death and interment

-Isaac died at the family estate in Easttown Township, Pennsylvania on October 25, 1852.
-He is buried in the family plot at St. David's Episcopal Church in Radnor, Pennsylvania.
+Wayne died at the family estate in Easttown Township, Pennsylvania on October 25, 1852.
+He was buried in the family plot at St. David's Episcopal Church in Radnor, Pennsylvania.